UtrechtUniversity/programming-cafe/presentations/2024-01-11_advanced-git/slides.md

 # Rebasing

-* for every commit on the current branch, `git` applies the changes in that commit on top of the latest commit in `main`.
+* For every commit on the current branch, `git` applies the changes in that commit on top of the latest commit in `main`.
-* merge conflicts may need to be handled for each commit that is 'replayed'.
+* Merge conflicts may need to be handled for each commit that is 'replayed'.
 * NB: potential for losing work
   * you can accidentally delete your own commits in an 'interactive' rebase session
   * if you force push a *public* rebased branch, potential for merge conflicts.